Golden Gecko Award

 2. Commitment to environmental excellence

-The application should discuss the specific resources put into the project, along with any outputs that will ensure continued action (such as management systems, training and induction programs).
+The application should discuss the specific resources put into the project, along with any ongoing strategies implemented that will ensure continued action (such as management systems, training and induction programs).

 3. Sets a new industry standard, demonstrates innovation or goes beyond regulatory compliance

-For this criterion, the applicant has the option of choosing which of the following best reflects the project.
+For this criterion, applications must address one of the following options that best reflects the project.

 or